rackerlabs/support-how-to/content/exchange/rackspace-directory-sync-administrators-guide.md

 -   **Save time**: Directory Sync can save considerable effort and time when onboarding new employees and managing password policies in large numbers.
--   **Business automation**: Rackspace Directory Sync is built to use the Rackspace Email cloud's public REST APIs to facilitate automation.
+-   **Business automation**: Rackspace Directory Sync is built to use the Rackspace Email public REST APIs to facilitate automation.
 -   **Secure**: All data exchanged is encrypted using Secure Sockets Layer (SSL) and synchronization is one-way only.
 -   **Cost effective**: Rackspace Directory Sync is available at no